apache/tez/docs/src/site/markdown/install.md

 ---------------------------------------------------------------------------
 Replace x.y.z with the tez release number that you are using.
 E.g. 0.5.0

 1. Deploy Apache Hadoop using either the 2.2.0 release or a compatible 2.x version.
-    -   One thing to note though when compiling Tez is that you will need to change the value of the hadoop.version property in the top-level pom.xml to match the version of the hadoop branch being used.
+    -   You need to change the value of the hadoop.version property in the top-level pom.xml to match the version of the hadoop branch being used.
+        ```
+        $ hadoop version
+        ```
 2. Build tez using `mvn clean package -DskipTests=true -Dmaven.javadoc.skip=true`
-    -   This assumes that you have already installed JDK6 or later, Maven 3 or later and Protocol Buffers (protoc compiler) 2.5 or later
+    -   This assumes that you have already installed JDK6 or later and Maven 3 or later.
+    -   Tez also requires Protocol Buffers 2.5.0, including the protoc-compiler.
+        *   This can be downloaded from https://github.com/google/protobuf/tags/.
+        *   On Mac OS X with the homebrew package manager `brew install protobuf250`
+        *   For rpm-based linux systems, the yum repos may not have the 2.5.0 version.
+            `rpm.pbone.net` has the protobuf-2.5.0 and protobuf-compiler-2.5.0 packages.
     -   If you prefer to run the unit tests, remove skipTests from the command above.
     -   If you use Eclipse IDE, you can import the projects using